You are here

 As you know, state law (State of Illinois Bill 1516) requires all international teaching assistants that provide instruction in a classroom, discussion group, laboratory, or office hour situation to be certified as orally proficient in speaking and communicating in English.

 All certifications must be done by the ITA Program staff in collaboration with faculty in the various programs.
 In addition, the ITA Program office maintains a database that contains information on the certification status of international graduate students appointed as teaching assistants for possible audit by the state.
-Departments are expected to make assignments and plan for ITA participation in communication support (ESL 401 or Consultations) according to the certification of the student.
+Departments are expected to make assignments according to the certification status of the student and ITAP’s recommendations.

-If you have any questions concerning the oral English certifications or need a consultation, please contact Vandana Loebel (312-413-2235 or email@example.com).
+If you have any questions concerning the English oral certifications or need a consultation, please contact Vandana Loomba Loebel at (312) 413.2235 or firstname.lastname@example.org